-Deposits consist of security deposit for rent for Toronto office, last month rent for Saskatoon office and a deficiency deposit for Henday property.
-The deficiency deposit is held by the Province of Saskatchewan in lieu of exploration work performed.
+Deposits consist of security deposit for rent for Toronto office, last month rent for Saskatoon office, deficiency deposits for various properties and deposit for airborne surveys.
+The deficiency deposits are held by the Province of Saskatchewan in lieu of exploration work performed.
 The deficiency deposits will be refunded once the exploration work is completed and required filings submitted and processed.
+Deposits for a variety of airborne geophysical surveys over 7 of the Companys' projects this summer are paid to service providers Geotech and Xcaliber.
+The first survey began in June and many are still underway.
+The Company has not yet received final data and product on any of the surveys.
+When the data are received and analized, deposits will be expensed on multiple properties in the condensed statement of the loss and comprehensive loss.